 Use these baits in places like under your fridge, under the bed, under the bathroom sink, and behind the toilet.

 Why are cockroaches bad?

-Now that we have covered some ways that you can get rid of cockroaches, let’s talk about why are cockroaches bad, why they are difficult to get rid of, and why you don’t want them in your home.
+Now that we have covered some ways that you can get rid of cockroaches, let’s talk about why cockroaches are bad, why they are difficult to get rid of, and why you don’t want them in your home.
 Clearly, there are a lot of reasons that you don’t want cockroaches populating your home!
 However, we’re going to go into some of these reasons in more detail.

 Cockroaches carry disease

-One of the worst diseases cockroaches can transmit is the polio virus.
+One of the worst diseases cockroaches can transmit is the poliovirus.
 They can also transmit a range of bacteria, including salmonella.
 You could even get serious diseases such as Typhoid or dysentery from a cockroach infestation.

 Cockroaches can bite you

 Another reason that you don’t want to share your home with cockroaches is that they can actually bite you, or even enter your body through your ears or nose while you sleep.
 When there are other food sources, cockroaches are less likely to bite you.
 But when they have nothing else to eat, they may bite humans or pets in order to look for more food.

 If you have asthma or allergies, cockroaches can aggravate those allergies or trigger an asthma attack.
 But a scary fact is that cockroaches can even cause people to develop asthma who don’t even have symptoms prior to the roach infestation.
 Their bodies are covered with allergens that the human body reacts badly to.

 If you have severe asthma or cockroach related allergies, you should be much more vigilant about keeping these pests out of your home.
 And if the infestation is severe enough, you should consider staying somewhere other than your home until the pests are all gone.